risk-first/website/menagerie/Dependency-Risk.md

 As discussed above, _schedules_ (such as bus timetables) exist so that _two or more parties can coordinate_, and [Deadline Risk](Schedule-Risk#Deadline-Risk) is on _all_ of the parties.
 While there's a risk I am late, there's also a risk the bus is late.
 I might miss the start of a concert, or the band might keep everyone waiting.

 Each party can mitigate [Deadline Risk](Schedule-Risk#Deadline-Risk) with _slack_.
-That is, ensuring that the exact time of the event isn't critical to your plans:   Don't build into your plans a _need_ to start shopping at 9am.
-Arrive at the bus-stop _early_.
-The amount of slack you build into the schedule is likely dependent on the level of risk you face:  I tend to arrive a few minutes early for a bus, because the risk is _low_ (there'll be another bus along soon), however I try to arrive over an hour early for a flight, because I can't simply get on the next flight straight away, and anyway, I've already paid for it.
+That is, ensuring that the exact time of the event isn't critical to your plans:
+- Don't build into your plans a _need_ to start shopping at 9am.
+- Arrive at the bus-stop _early_.

+The amount of slack you build into the schedule is likely dependent on the level of risk you face:  I tend to arrive a few minutes early for a bus, because the risk is _low_ (there'll be another bus along soon), however I try to arrive over an hour early for a flight, because I can't simply get on the next flight straight away, and I've already paid for it, so the risk is _high_.

 [Deadline Risk](Schedule-Risk#Deadline-Risk) becomes very hard to manage when you have to coordinate actions with lots of tightly-constrained events.
 So what else can give?
 We can reduce the number of _parties_ involved in the event, which reduces risk, or, we can make sure all the parties are in the same _place_ to begin with.